MHP cover

 2. Scotty Popup

-If the user clicks on the cute scottish terrior (CMU's mascot), a window will pop up to explain the importance of supporting local minority-owned businesses.
+If the user clicks on the cute Scottish Terrier (CMU's mascot), a window will pop up to explain the importance of supporting local minority-owned businesses.

 3. Business Gallery